-Physical Security LLC, or PS, is a contract glazing company operating from the Birmingham, Alabama metropolitan area.
-They fabricate, assemble and glaze curtain wall for installation in high-rise, healthcare, commercial, mixed use and institutional buildings alike.
-Their glass exteriors can be seen on structures across the country including the Sears Tower, NCIS Headquarters, Raleigh-Durham Airport, and the Pentagon.
-Despite being considered a small business, owner managed and operated, Physical Security’s manufacturing facility spans 120,000 square feet with millions of dollars in product.
+Physical Security LLC, is a contract glazing company operating from the Birmingham, Alabama metropolitan area.
+They fabricate, assemble, and glaze curtain wall for installation in high-rise, healthcare, commercial, and institutional buildings.
+For example, you can see their glass exteriors from the Sears Tower, NCIS Headquarters, Raleigh-Durham Airport, and the Pentagon.
+Despite being considered a small business, PS’ manufacturing facility spans 120,000 square feet with millions of dollars in product.

-As this operation only grows larger, PS sought a solution to track their assemblies with details such as the silicone manufacturer, and the serialized batch of silicone being used in every assembly that’s to be installed in a building.
-Further, for warranty reasons, each unit had to have this specific data recorded at the time of assembly in case there is an issue post-assembly, and potentially even years after the project has ended.
+As this operation grew, PS sought a solution to track their assemblies with details.
+For example, they wanted to track the silicone manufacturer.
+Also they had to track the serialized batch of silicone for every assembly of a building.
+Moreover, each unit had to record this data during an assembly in case there is an issue post-assembly.

-Jason Bush, an IT Manager at PS, requested we configure a service so that each unit can have information attached at each point in their production process.
-The units would be given a unique QR code when first arriving on the assembly line.
-From there, the assets would be tagged with their specific manufacturing information such as project number, glass manufacturer & details, silicon manufacturer & details, and unit ID.
-This information follows and timestamps each unit from the assembly, shipping, storage, and ending with the installation.
+Thus, Jason Bush, an IT Manager at PS, requested a service, where each unit can have information attached at each point in the production process.
+The units would have a unique QR code when first arriving on the assembly line.
+Then, you would tag the assets with their manufacturing information.
+For example, they would have project number, glass manufacturer & details, silicon manufacturer & details, and unit ID.
+Then, this info follows and timestamps each unit from the assembly, shipping, storage, and ending with the installation.

 The greater benefit would come from a programmatic solution to easily store, share, and edit this data to different levels of the production process through installation.
-Jason presented us with the challenge of needing to be able to save unique historical data for any given QR code.
+Also, Jason showed the challenge of needing to be able to save unique historical data for the QR codes.

-From here, the QR code builds upon an attached record of data and that can be added to or edited as needed.
-The resulting information tagged to the code is stored neatly in a table that can be accessed from an online web view and/or downloaded as a file for review.
+Thirdly, the QR code builds upon an attached record of data.
+Fourthly, you can add or edit it.
+Fifthly, it will tag the resulting info to the code and store it neatly in a table.
+Then, you can access it from an online web view and download it as a file for review.